cakbaral/binf6110-assignment-4/README.md

 # binf6110-assignment-4

 ## Introduction

+One such study, for example, which was conducted by Kazer et al. in 2024, has even attempted to .

+Single cell RNA-sequencing (scRNA-seq) has often been at the heart of understanding many respiratory infections, especially influenza (Medaglia et al., 2022).
+One of the most widely used programs that has been used to conduct many different types of scRNA-seq analyses is the *Seurat* package in R (Satija et al., 2015, Hao et al., 2023).
+When it comes to the visualization of these clusters in these , the most prominent method that has been is the Uniform Manifold Approximation and Projection (UMAP) ().
+UMAP has been most useful in visualizing high-dimensional data for cell clusters in a low-dimensional space .
+However, what makes it more

 The goal of this analysis was to explore the different types of and using single-cell RNA sequencing

 ## Methods